The Bankrate promise

 - All-in coverage: This is the most inclusive type of coverage provided by some condo associations.
 This type of policy takes walls-in coverage and adds coverage for a homeowner’s upgrades and enhancements.
 For example, if you remodel your kitchen and bathrooms, this type of association policy would cover your upgraded appliances.

-For condo owners, understanding what type of coverage the association provides on its master policy is vital.
-Think of condo insurance and HOA insurance as a puzzle; you need to know what the HOA covers in order to build a condo policy that fills the gaps.
+For condo owners, understanding what type of coverage the association provides on its master policy may be vital.
+Think of condo insurance and HOA insurance coverage as a puzzle; you likely need to know what the HOA covers in order to build a condo policy that fills the gaps.
+For example, you may not require as robust of a condo insurance policy if you have walls-in HOA coverage.